insected/bobbae_gcp-wiki/DEI.md

 When people feel connected and proud, they feel empowered to innovate and do their best work.
-By comparison, when people don’t feel like they belong, it takes a massive toll at every level of an organization.
+If people don’t feel like they belong, it takes a massive toll at every level of an organization.
 When we don’t feel free to be ourselves, we waste energy on trying to fit in instead of sharing and contributing value.